Lesson 4. GIS With R: Projected vs Geographic Coordinate Reference Systems

 CRS has an origin - (0,0) - located at the intersection of the Equator (0° latitude) and Prime Meridian (0° longitude) on the globe.

-Let’s remind ourselves what data projects in a geographic CRS look like.
+Let’s remind ourselves what data projects in a geographic

 Data Note: The distance between the 2 degrees of longitude at the equator (0°) is ~ 69 miles.
 The distance between 2 degrees of longitude at 40°N (or S) is only 53 miles.
-This difference in actual distance relative to “distance” between the actual parallels and meridians demonstrates how distance calculations will be less accurate when using geographic CRSs
+This difference in actual distance relative to “distance” between the actual parallels and meridians demonstrates how distance calculations will be less accurate when using geographic

 Projected Coordinate Reference Systems

-As we learned above, geographic coordinate systems are ideal for creating global maps.
+As you learned above, geographic coordinate systems are ideal for creating global maps.
 However, they are prone to error when quantifying distance.
 In contrast, various spatial projections have evolved that can be used to more accurately capture distance, shape and/or area.

-What is a spatial projection
+What is a Spatial Projection

 The mathematical calculations used in spatial projections are designed to optimize the relative size and shape of a particular region on the globe.

 The Universal Transverse Mercator (UTM) system is a commonly used projected coordinate reference system.
-UTM subdivides the globe into zones, numbered 0-60 (equivalent to longitude) and regions (north and south)
+UTM subdivides the globe into zones, numbered 0-60 (equivalent to longitude) and regions (north and south).

 Data Note: UTM zones are also defined using bands, lettered C-X (equivalent to latitude) however, the band designation is often dropped as it isn’t essential to specifying the location.